As a guitarist and songwriter, I had performed solo, and as a member

 playing original songs and covers in various styles across a musical spectrum, ranging from

-traditional-folk, bluegrass, gospel, Christian contemporary, rock,
+traditional-folk, bluegrass, gospel, worship, rock,

 and blues.